What’s the Latest on Medicare Drug Price Negotiations?

 What are the prospects for Medicare drug price negotiation?

-With Medicare Part D prescription drug spending on the rise, and strong public support for policymakers to take action to ensure the affordability of medications, many policy options to lower drug prices are under consideration, including allowing Medicare to negotiate drug prices.11 A number of policy questions arise in evaluating the various legislative proposals to give the HHS Secretary authority to negotiate drug prices in Part D, including:
+With Medicare Part D prescription drug spending on the rise, and strong and bipartisan public support for policymakers to take action to ensure the affordability of medications (Figure 2), many policy options to lower drug prices are under consideration, including allowing Medicare to negotiate drug prices.
+A large majority of the public favors a policy to allow the government to negotiate drug prices, although public views can shift substantially when people hear arguments against the policy often used by opponents, including the pharmaceutical industry.

-Because allowing Medicare to negotiate drug prices would require a change in the law, bipartisan support would be needed for legislation to move forward in Congress and be signed into law.
-Congressional Republicans have generally been opposed to allowing the Secretary to negotiate drug prices under Medicare, instead preferring the current market-based approach in Part D, and the pharmaceutical industry continues to express its resistance to this proposal.
-Congressional Democrats, who are generally supportive of government negotiations on drug prices, have yet to coalesce around any single legislative proposal.
-President Trump endorsed the idea prior to taking office, but it was not included in the Administration’s 2018 blueprint to lower drug prices nor in its proposed budgets to date, and the Administration has thus far not expressed support for current legislative proposals related to Medicare drug price negotiation.
+Because allowing Medicare to negotiate drug prices would require a change in the law, bipartisan support would be needed for current proposals to move forward in Congress and become law.
+Congressional Republicans have generally been opposed to allowing the Secretary to negotiate drug prices under Medicare, instead preferring the current market-based approach in Part D. The pharmaceutical industry continues to express its resistance to this proposal based on concerns that it would lower revenue, have a dampening effect on research and development, and limit access to new drugs.
+Congressional Democrats are generally supportive of government negotiations on drug prices, as is the public, and President Trump endorsed the idea prior to taking office, but it was not included in the Administration’s 2018 blueprint to lower drug prices nor in its proposed budgets to date.

 While the immediate prospects for allowing the federal government to negotiate drug prices in Medicare are unclear, the strength of public support for this idea suggests that it will continue to have traction among policymakers in the near future.